 As in the case of CORBA, ICE requires that every object implement a set of common methods.
-Most of them are completely equivalent to the CORBA::Object interface.
 The picoICE prototype supports ice_ping, ice_id, ice_ids and ice_isA.
 These methods add minimal introspection capabilities and the ability to remotely test the existence of an object.
+These features may be removed if not needed.

-9 Conclusions and future research
+8 Conclusions and future research

-In this paper we propose an alternative implementation of distributed objects for low cost computing devices such as eight bit microcontrollers.
-Results show that resource consumption is two orders of magnitude than any other previously published data on small middlewares implementation.
+In this paper we propose an alternative implementation of distributed objects for low cost embedded devices such as eight bit microcontrollers or FPGAs.
+Results show that resource consumption is two orders of magnitude than previously published data on small middlewares implementation.

 As they are currently implemented, picoObjects exhibit ultra-low latency, since the reply messages are composed on the fly while the object is still receiving the request.
 This makes them specially suitable for real-time operation even on low bit-rate networks.
+Exact figures of latency depend on the transport protocol used, which is currently independent of the picoObjects.

 As the basic prototypes still evolve, we are now developing high level tools to deploy a picoObject network.
 We are also extending the concept to support other middlewares.

-PicoObjects are being used as major components of SENDA, a middleware-based infrastructure for modeling, development, and deploying of next generation home services [20].
+PicoObjects are being used as major components of SENDA, a middlewarebased infrastructure for modeling, development, and deploying of next generation home services [21].